All Access - Setup & Overview

 When an All Access Pass is purchased a second time (or more), it is considered to be a renewal.
 The first All Access Pass will still be active until its expiration date.
 When the first All Access Pass expires, a new All Access Pass will be activated using the second renewal payment.
-The start date of the renewed All Access Pass is the moment of the previous Pass's expiration - not the moment the payment took place.
+The start date of the renewed All Access Pass is the time of the previous Pass's expiration - not the time the payment took place.
 Thus, All Access Passes can be renewed prior to their expiration without losing any time from the All Access period.
-Any downloads that take place (using this All Access Pass) after the original expires will be attributed to the second payment’s All Access Pass.
-Any that took place before the original Pass’s expiration will be attributed to the original payment’s All Access Pass.
+Any downloads that take place (using this All Access Pass) after the original All Access Pass expires will be attributed to the second payment’s All Access Pass.
+Any payments that took place before the original Pass’s expiration will be attributed to the original payment’s All Access Pass.

-The important thing to note is that even if the same All Access Pass is purchased more than once by the same customer, only 1 will actually be “used” to download products.
+Note: If the same All Access Pass is purchased more than once by the same customer, only 1 will actually be “used” to download products.
 While a customer can have an unlimited number of different All Access Passes at the same time, they can only have 1 of each active at a time.

 If you want your customers to be able to upgrade from one All Access Pass to another, it's important to consider your needs as a store.
-By default, if a customer purchases an All Access Pass and then buys a different one (IE upgrades), they will still have both valid All Access Passes.
+By default, if a customer purchases an All Access Pass and then buys a different one (upgrades), they will still have both valid All Access Passes.
 If 2 different All Access Passes give access to the same product, the most recently purchased All Access Pass will be used when the customer goes to download a product.

-If you are using EDD Commissions with EDD All Access to generate fair commissions for Vendors in your store, you will want to use the upgrade path system in EDD Software Licensing, which will enable EDD All Access to automatically track which payments were preliminary ones and split up commissions using the total value of all upgraded payments combined - instead of just splitting the value of the final upgraded payment.
+If you are using EDD Commissions with EDD All Access to generate fair commissions for Vendors in your store, you will want to use the upgrade path system in EDD Software Licensing, which will enable EDD All Access to automatically track which payments were preliminary ones and calculate commissions using the total value of all upgraded payments combined - instead of just splitting the value of the final upgraded payment.
 Using EDD All Access, EDD Commissions, and EDD Software Licensing together in this way will prevent unfair commission splitting for upgraded All Access Passes.

 When an All Access Pass is truly/correctly upgraded through the Software Licensing upgrade path system, the start date of the upgraded All Access Pass will match the start date of the initial All Access Pass.
 The end date will match the settings for the upgraded All Access Pass.
 To keep your All Access Passes and Licenses expiring at the same time after they are upgraded, it is recommended to set the All Access Pass period to match the period for the license from Software Licensing.